Partner Sites

 To stand out from the crowd, your resume will need more than just buzzwords.
 Employers want to know you can hit the ground running in the fast-paced, high-stakes financial sector.

-While you can land jobs without a wealth of experience, your resume will need to prove you’re armed with the finance skills to take on the challenge.
+While it is possible to land jobs without a wealth of practical experience, your resume will need to prove you’re armed with the finance skills to take on the challenge.

 So, what are some key finance skills for resume success?